Cointegration with Occasionally Binding Constraints: Representation theory and asymptotics

-We now proceed to develop analogues of the Granger--Johansen representation theorem for cases~\casecens{} and \caseclas{}, referring the reader to Section~\seclinearcoint{} of \citet{DMW23stat} for a rigorous treatment of case~\casestat{}, which is of lesser novelty.
+We now proceed to develop analogues of the Granger--Johansen representation theorem for cases~\casecens{}--\casestat{}.
 These results are of interest in their own right, because by characterising the processes generated by the model, under alternative configurations of $\Pi^{\pm}$, they delimit the classes of observed time series that the model might be fruitfully applied to.
 Indeed, they indicate precisely the restrictions on $\Pi^{\pm}$ that might be appropriate for specific applications, according to whether $\{y_{t}\}$ is observed to either: wander randomly above a threshold, but spend only brief periods below it (case~\casecens{}); wander randomly on both sides of a threshold (case~\caseclas{}); or behave like a stationary process (case~\casestat{}).
-Beyond such guidance, our results also lay the groundwork for the development of the asymptotics of likelihood-based estimators of the CKSVAR model in the presence of unit roots.
+Beyond such guidance, our results also lay the groundwork for the development of the asymptotics of likelihood-based estimators of the CKSVAR model in the presence of unit roots, by establishing the asymptotic behaviour of the (standardised) processes generated by the model.